sourcegraph/sourcegraph-public-snapshot/doc/dev/typescript/patterns.md

     )
   }

-  // Method that gets run on disposal public componentWillUnmount(): void {
+  // React lifecycle method that gets run on disposal public componentWillUnmount(): void {
     // Unsubscribes all Subscriptions that were made this.subscriptions.unsubscribe()